Pet Pantries Help Those in Need

 by Micaela Myers

-While I haven’t found other communities who use this same type of pantry, it turns out many communities around Wyoming offer pet food to those in need.
+Many communities around Wyoming offer pet food to those in need.
 Here are a few responses I received to my inquiries (in alphabetical order):

 Casper: “We have a pet food pantry in the shelter for those in need,” says Casper Humane Society Director Craig Cummings.
 “Availability depends on donations, but we usually have food that we can help with.
 We also provide food to Meals on Wheels for their participants.
 The panty is stocked strictly from donations.”